heye-muqeet/scope-inspect-calendar/docs/guides/calendar-views.md

 #### `visibleHours`

-Controls which time range is displayed (exclusive feature):
+Controls which time range is displayed:

 ```tsx
 <ScopeInspectCalendar